japila-books/kafka-streams-internals/docs/kstream/Consumed.md

-# Consumed &mdash; Metadata for Consuming Record Stream
+# Consumed &mdash; Metadata for Consuming Records

 `Consumed<K, V>` describes how to consume records in a topology in the [High-Level KStream DSL](index.md) for the following [StreamsBuilder](../StreamsBuilder.md) operators: